rstudio/shiny/_includes/tutorial/reactivity.md

 ### Reactive Programming Basics

-Reactive programming is a coding style that starts with **reactive values**--values that change over time, or in response to the user--and builds on top of them with **reactive functions**--functions that access reactive values and execute other reactive functions.
+Reactive programming is a coding style that starts with **reactive values**--values that change over time, or in response to the user--and builds on top of them with **reactive expressions**--expressions that access reactive values and execute other reactive expressions.

-What's interesting about reactive functions is that whenever they execute, they automatically keep track of what reactive values they read and what reactive functions they called.
+What's interesting about reactive expressions is that whenever they execute, they automatically keep track of what reactive values they read and what reactive expressions they invoked.
 If those "dependencies" become out of date, then they know that their own return value has also become out of date.
-Because of this dependency tracking, changing a reactive value will automatically instruct all reactive functions that directly or indirectly depended on that value to re-execute.
+Because of this dependency tracking, changing a reactive value will automatically instruct all reactive expressions that directly or indirectly depended on that value to re-execute.

 The most common way you'll encounter reactive values in Shiny is using the `input` object.
 The `input` object, which is passed to your `shinyServer` function, lets you access the web page's user input fields using a list-like syntax.
 Code-wise, it looks like you're grabbing a value from a list or data frame, but you're actually reading a reactive value.
-No need to write code to monitor when inputs change--just write reactive functions that read the inputs they need, and let Shiny take care of knowing when to call them.
+No need to write code to monitor when inputs change--just write reactive expression that read the inputs they need, and let Shiny take care of knowing when to call them.

-It's simple to create reactive functions: just pass a normal function definition into `reactive`.
-In this application, an example of that is the function that returns an R data frame based on the selection the user made in the input form:
+It's simple to create reactive expression: just pass a normal expression into `reactive`.
+In this application, an example of that is the expression that returns an R data frame based on the selection the user made in the input form:

-<pre><code class="r">datasetInput &lt;- reactive(function() {
+<pre><code class="r">datasetInput &lt;- reactive({
    switch(input$dataset,
           &quot;rock&quot; = rock,
           &quot;pressure&quot; = pressure,